 Unlike a Private Cloud, a Public Cloud stores data in the provider’s data center.
 In other words, an organization’s information is stored remotely and tends only to be accessible to the IT providers themselves.

 Since a company cannot access the data center equipment, the Cloud hosting provider is responsible for its maintenance, management, and updates.
 Essentially, a Public Cloud is similar to placing children under the watchful eye of a careful babysitter or daycare center, meaning an organization hands this responsibility over to someone with expertise.

 A company pays for Public Cloud computing differently than they would with Private Cloud computing.
-This type of Cloud is on a pay-per-use basis, with expenses ranging depending on the amount of service required by the company and the amount of data stored on the provider’s servers.
-Over time, this kind of Cloud is cheaper because an organization would not have to buy new equipment when the original server fails.
+Public Cloud is on a pay-per-use basis, with expenses varying depending on the amount of service required by the company and the amount of data stored on the provider’s servers.
+Over time, this kind of Cloud can be cheaper because of the shared nature of the public cloud.

 For many organizations, the only worry they have with the Public Cloud is security.
 The owner of the data does not control the information’s direct security; however, most providers take extreme caution.
 Each company’s information is separate from other customers, which maintains protection against security breaches or a mixing of data.

 Lastly, one perk with this type of Cloud is that it cuts down lead times in testing and setting up new products, allowing more time for an organization to finish what they need to do most.